Stuart Forster travels to the Netherlands to explore the Gouda Cheese Market.

 Enjoy cheese and opportunities to gain insights into regional heritage?
 Then make a note to visit Gouda’s cheese market while visiting Gouda in the Netherlands.

 On fine Thursday mornings from the beginning of April until the end of August (except Ascension Day), people from the Dutch city don traditional costumes to convey how the market was in bygone times.
 (It isn’t held in wet weather.)
 You’ll see about a dozen people dressed as farmers, cheese shop owners wearing white jackets and flat caps plus maids in lace bonnets and red aprons.

 Traditional costumes and lots of cheese

-Men recreate intense price negotiations between cheese producing farmers and buyers.
-Staying true to the process used to agree prices prior to computerisation, the men stand facing each other, between approximately 700 of the cheeses being traded.
+Men recreate intense price negotiations between cheese-producing farmers and buyers.
+Staying true to the process used to agree on prices prior to computerisation, the men stand facing each other, between approximately 700 of the cheeses being traded.
 As the price fluctuates they slap hands.
 The dramatic scene was played out countless times over the centuries.
 Changes of even a duit, the smallest unit of Dutch currency in former times, could make a marked difference to the quality of life of a farmer’s family.
 When the men reach a mutually agreeable price they shake hands to seal their deal.

 The city’s name is synonymous with one of the world’s most popular cheeses because farmers from outlying villages have been trading at its market since at least the 17th century.
 Some estimates suggest that more than half of all the cheese consumed around the world is Gouda in style.
 Cheese lovers in South Holland like to argue that the original is best and say it’s down to the lush, mineral-rich grass of fields near Gouda.